Gamers' anger halts Star Wars payments

 Games publisher EA has suspended in-game purchases in its latest Star Wars title Battlefront II, following criticism from players.

-Gamers had complained that unlocking popular characters such as Luke Skywalker and Darth Vader took too long unless they paid for in-game credits.
+Gamers had complained that unlocking popular characters such as Luke Skywalker and Darth Vader took too long unless they paid for credits.

 EA said in-game purchases would be halted because it did not want the controversy to "overshadow" the game.

-But it said the ability to buy credits would return.
+But it said the ability to buy game currency would return.

 'Insidious'

-In Battlefront II, players earn crystals by completing campaigns.
-The crystals can be spent to unlock new items and characters in the game.
+In Battlefront II, players earn credits by completing campaigns.
+The credits can be spent to unlock new items and characters in the game.

-Players and reviewers were disappointed that earning crystals through gameplay took several hours, and that there was a cap on the number of crystals that could be earned in Arcade Mode each day.
+Players and reviewers were disappointed that earning credits through gameplay took several hours, and that there was a cap on the number of credits that could be earned in Arcade Mode each day.

 The game was "diseased by an insidious microtransaction model that creates an uneven battlefield," wrote Andrew Reiner in a review for Game Informer..